koding/kdlearn/guides/ssh-into-your-vm/index.md

 Once the key has been pasted in, save the file.

+> type:warning
-**Note: Make sure that the key you have pasted is one long line and that there are not line breaks anywhere.
-If there are line breaks in the file, your ssh connection will fail.**
+> Make sure that the key you have pasted is one long line and that there are not line breaks anywhere.
+If there are line breaks in the file, your ssh connection will fail.

 ## Connecting with SSH